jessepav/lacygoill-wiki-backup/python/Glossary.md

 ### properties which determine whether it requires an argument
 #### mandatory parameter

-Parameter which must be assigned an argument.
+Parameter for which an argument must be specified in a function call.

 #### optional parameter

-Parameter for which the argument can be omitted.
+Parameter for which the argument can be omitted in a function call.

 ###
 ### properties which determine how it should be assigned an argument